ZJU-FAST-Lab/am_traj/README.md

 Alternating Minimization Based Trajectory Generation for Quadrotor Aggressive Flight

-__Feature Coming Soon__: Check the maximum curvature of the trajectory.
+__Feature Coming Soon__: Check the maximum curvature constraint of a trajectory.

 ## 0. About